Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/installation-guide/Sim-Diasca-installation-guide-base-english.rst

 An host that is to run only a computing node needs only to have a recent-enough Erlang environment installed (according to the conventions detailed below).

-If additional distributed services are enabled (typically probes, whose result generation is by default itself parallel and distributed), then of course their prerequisites shall be available also on the computing nodes (ex: ``gnuplot`` being then needed on them also).
+If additional distributed services are enabled (typically probes, whose result generation is by default itself parallel and distributed), then of course their prerequisites shall be available also on the computing nodes (e.g. ``gnuplot`` being then needed on them also).

 As these needs form a subset of the needs of a user node, please refer to the next section.